 Let's try this again, with the same information, in a more accessible format:

-In a table like this, with the column headings properly tagged, and using accessible color contrast ratios and a larger font size, the information becomes more accessible to visually impaired readers as well as screen readers.
-With each column indicating the context of the listed points, a screen reader can convey which is a "Do" and which is a "Don't".
+With the column headings properly tagged, accessible color contrast ratios and a larger font size, the information in this table becomes more accessible to visually impaired readers as well as screen readers.
+With each column indicating the context of the listed points, a screen reader can read out which is a "Do" and which is a "Don't".

 The checkmark and 'x' icons become decorative and don't need to be described by alt text in order for readers to understand the meaning of the information in the table.
 Likewise, the color coding (red for "don't" and green for "do") is not crucial to understand; the heading at the top of each respective column provides that information.